marihanshehata/DRL-hyperparameter-analysis-commonroad-rl/README.md

 ### 3. Optuna Storage Backend Changed

 * Default storage (e.g., pickle/in-memory) was replaced with **PostgreSQL**
-* This allows:

-  * persistent storage
-  * scalability
-  * safer parallel or repeated runs
+* This allows  persistent storage, scalability and safer parallel or repeated runs

 ### 4. Study Isolation via Databases

 * Each study is stored in a **separate PostgreSQL database**
-* Ensures:

-  * full isolation between experiments
-  * no naming conflicts
-  * easier debugging and reproducibility

 ---